 Why do app windows launch and then jump to the positions I saved them in?

 PowerToys cannot tell an app to launch to a specific position.
 What we can do is launch an app first, and then give an instruction to move and resize it to a certain position.
 However, this results in the user visibly seeing the process on-screen.
-To help with this, we added the dialogue box during launch to display the launch status of each app.
+To help with this limitation, we added the dialog box during launch, which displays the launch status of each app.

 My windows were snapped when I saved my workspace, but when I launch the workspace from a clean state they are not snapped.
 Why is this?